The Manhattan Rare Book Company

 (details)

-with original signed lithograph by Henry Moore
+With signed color lithograph by Henry Moore

 (details)